openstack/charm-deployment-guide/deploy-guide/source/upgrade-series.rst

 * the :doc:`Upgrade issues <upgrade-issues>` page

-Once this document has been studied the administrator will be ready to graduate to the :doc:`Series upgrade OpenStack <app-series-upgrade-openstack>` guide that describes the process in more detail.
+Once this document has been studied the administrator will be ready to graduate to the :doc:`Series upgrade OpenStack <upgrade-series-openstack>` guide that describes the process in more detail.

 Concerning the cloud being operated upon, the following is assumed: